 Automated emails can also be sent out whenever a customer adds something to their cart and doesn’t make the purchase.
 This can help you maximize sales conversions without spending a lot.
 You can also set up product upsells, and add-ons to be automatically offered to your customers, as well as provide a first-time signup discount.
 Doing this leads to your consumers spending more money while they are in your store, helping you achieve more sales.

-We hope this article was helpful in pointing out some of the mistakes most Shopify store owners make, how you can avoid them, and ways to overcome and ensure your Shopify store finds success.
-To learn more about Shopify, be sure to read our other blogs: “How Much Does an Average Shopify Store Make?” and “What Percentage of Shopify Stores Are Successful?”
+To learn more about Shopify, read our other blogs: “How Much Does an Average Shopify Store Make?” and “What Percentage of Shopify Stores Are Successful?”